BrewBlox/brewblox-documentation/docs/dev/reference/spark_communication.md

 ```

 Requests and Responses are matched by having the same `msgId` value.
-The `opcode` describes the requested action, and the `error` lists the reason for failure (if any).
+The request `opcode` describes the requested action, and the response `error` field is >0 if the command failed for any reason.

-The `Payload` message contains the raw data of a block message, along with the metadata required to identify the block and its type.
+The `Payload` object contains the raw data of a block protobuf message, along with the metadata required to identify the block and its type.

 ```protobuf
 message Payload {